jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 ## Crawling a database

-This quick OpenSearchServer tutorial will teach you how to crawl a MySQL database and configure a nice-looking search page (with facets, auto-completion, snippets, etc.).
+This quick OpenSearchServer tutorial will teach you:
+* how to crawl a MySQL database
+* how to set up an attractive search page (with facets, auto-completion, snippets, etc.).

-Here is an example of the search form and search results with facets we'll get in the end:
+Here is an example of the end result:

 ![Example of final results](database_1_renderer.png)

-## Create database
+## Creating the database

-As an example we will use a small database with 3 tables.
-This database is used to store some articles, authors and categories.
+This example will use a small database with 3 tables.
+This database is used to store articles, authors and categories.

-Here are some screenshot for these tables:
+Here are screenshot of these tables:

 **Table articles:**